judka-uriel/uriel-book/uriel_en.md

-After the dismantling of communist totalitarianism, the [Evil Empire](https://en.wikipedia.org/wiki/Evil_Empire_speech) and [prison of nations](https://en.wikipedia.org/wiki/Prison_of_peoples), all enslaved peoples gained their freedom.
+After the dismantling of communist totalitarianism, the [Evil Empire](https://en.wikipedia.org/wiki/Evil_Empire_speech) and [prison of nations](https://en.wikipedia.org/wiki/Prison_of_peoples), all enslaved nations gained their freedom.
 But they used this freedom in different ways.
 Some immediately established democracy and built successful states.
 Others surrendered power to dictators and returned once more to slavery.
 And still others fought against sliding toward